An overview of the Hatha Yoga postures from the Arhanta Yoga foundational class

 The following yoga sequence for beginners was compiled by Arhanta Yoga based on the yoga sequence of Swami Sivananda, one of the most famous Indian spiritual leaders.
 Swami Sivananda (1887-1963) lived for most of his life in Rishikesh, India.
 He was a doctor who gave up his career in medicine to devote his life to Yoga and the spreading of Yoga.
 The original sequence of Swami Sivananda consists of 12 yoga exercises or asanas.
-Each one of these asanas stimulates a certain chakra, starting from the Crown Chakra (Sahastrar Chakra) to the Navel chakra (Svadishthan Chakra).
+Each one of these asanas stimulates a certain chakra, starting from the Crown Chakra (Sahastrara Chakra) to the Navel chakra (Svaddishthana Chakra).

-Classical Hatha yoga asanas versus modern yoga asanas
+Classical Hatha Yoga asanas versus modern yoga asanas

 The structure of a classical Hatha yoga class

-The Yoga exercises explained below don’t form a complete classical Hatha yoga class.
+The Yoga exercises explained below don’t form a complete classical Hatha Yoga practice.
 Besides yoga postures, a Hatha Yoga class also includes moments of relaxation at the beginning and end of the class and in between the different poses.
 After a short initial relaxation, the class always starts with breathing exercises like Kapalbhati (Breath of Fire) and Anumom Vilom (Alternate Nostral Breathing).
 These breathing exercises help to clear the mind, improve concentration and allow the practitioner to experience the following asanas or yoga exercises with more awareness.
 Subsequently, it is important to warm up the body in preparation for the upcoming asanas.
 Therefore we always do the sun salutation.
 Optionally, you can add some extra warm up exercises such as double leg raises or Dolphin.

-The following sequence of yoga exercises, is structured in such a manner to stimulate all the chakras, starting from the crown chakra in Headstand (Sirsasana) to the root chakra in Mountain Pose (Tadasana).
-In order to benefit to the maximum of a yoga class and to give rest to the body after the practice it is important to finish each class with a well-deserved and healing relaxation.
+The following sequence of yoga exercises, is structured in such a manner to stimulate all the chakras, starting from the crown chakra in Headstand (Shirshasana) to the root chakra in Mountain Pose (Tadasana).
+In order to benefit to the maximum of a yoga practice and to give rest to the body after the practice it is important to finish each class with a well-deserved and healing relaxation.

 Yoga exercises and poses – Explanation and pictures